snwight/hologram/README.md

   }
 }```

+With this config, `hologram use dev/service` would be equivalent to `hologram use arn:aws:iam::123456:role/service`

 ### Serverless

 The hologram agent supports being run without a server, based on long-lived user credentials.
 To use, instead of defining host in the config.json file, it uses the go sdk [default credentials provider](https://github.com/aws/aws-sdk-go/#configuring-credentials) on the hologram-agent.